 Trade receivables, loans, and other receivables that are not quoted in an active market are classified as loans and receivables.
 Loans and receivables are measured at amortized cost using the effective interest method, less any impairment.
-Principally interest income is recognized by applying the
+Principally interest income is recognized by applying the effective interest rate.

-B. Available-for-Sale Financial Assets
+B. Available-for-sale financial assets

 Financial assets except derivatives, either designated as available-for-sale financial assets or not classified as FVTPL, held-to-maturity investments or loans and receivables, are classified as available-for-sale financial assets.
-Listed shares and held by the Group that are traded in an active market are classified as available-for-sale financial assets and are stated at fair value.
-The Group also has investments in unlisted shares that are not traded in an active market but that are also classified as available-for-sale financial assets and stated at fair value using valuation techniques.
-Gains and losses arising from changes in fair value are recognized in other comprehensive income with the exception of impairment losses and foreign exchange gains and losses on monetary assets being recognized in profit or loss.
+Listed available-for-sale shares that are traded in an active market a classified as available-for-sale financial assets and are stated at fair value.
+The Group also has investments in unlisted shares that are not traded in an active market but are also classified as available-for-sale financial assets and stated at fair value using valuation techniques.
+Gains and losses arising from changes in fair value are recognized in other comprehensive income with the exception of impairment losses and foreign exchange gains and osses on monetary assets being recognized in profit or loss.

-3) Impairment of Financial Assets
+3) Impairment of financial assets